Geogrids

 Geogrid is a type of geosynthetic material that provides a stabilisation and reinforcement function to aggregates and soils.
 The design comprises a two-dimensional pattern of ribs to form a series of apertures or open spaces, which enables geogrid reinforcement to stabilise and reinforce earth materials.
 This geogrid mesh effectively interlocks with the surrounding materials, enhancing the overall performance.

-What are geogrids used for?
+The applications - what are geogrids used for?

-Geogrids primarily provide a stabilisation or reinforcement function, to enhance the performance of soils.
+Geogrids primarily provide a stabilisation or reinforcement function to enhance the performance of soils.
 They also provide separation between soil and aggregate layers and are used widely in civil engineering applications.

 Geogrids can be used for the following applications:

 Geogrids work efficiently because the apertures between ribs allow the aggregate to strike through and interlock with the geogrid reinforcement.
-Provided the geogrid is stiff enough, the rib profile deep enough and the junctions strong enough, earth materials are confined within the apertures to prevent the movement of aggregate.
+Provided the geogrid is stiff enough, the rib profile deep enough, and the junctions strong enough, earth materials are confined within the apertures to prevent the movement of aggregate.
 This forms a new geogrid/aggregate composite material with improved strength and resistance to deformation.

 Testing and experience have shown that Tensar geogrids support the function of separation when properly graded aggregate fill is used.
-Our geogrids maintain drainage and are not prone to “blinding out” or clogging which may occur with a geotextile used as a separation layer.
+Our geogrids maintain drainage and are not prone to “blinding out” or clogging, which may occur with a geotextile used as a separation layer.

 How do geogrid solutions reinforce soils?